When I get older and turned forty – that was a big turning point in my life.

 “It’s not little time we have, it’s a lot of time we don’t use.” – Lucius Annaeus Seneca

-Optimism and joy, our daily companion
+Optimism and joy, our daily companion when we get older

 Research says less stress, worry and anger.
 Because they become fewer in old age.
 But the perspective also changes.
 With every year of life you focus your attention more on the positive things in life.